Agnogh/math-for-kids/README.md

 ### *2.1.2.
 Structure*

+**The project now consists of three pages:**

+- **Welcome page (`index.html`) – explains the rules, provides the main “Start the Game” button and shows social media links.**
+- **Gameplay page (`gameplay.html`) – main interactive game interface.**
+- **Leaderboard page (`leaderboard.html`) – shows saved scores on this device only.**

-*Structure* is simple with the title on top holding the game name
+**Structure** is simple with the title on top holding the page name

-*Body* contains
+*Body* contains content of the page

+*- for Gameplay page*
 1. 'playing area' where numbers are displayed where user can interact with them
-2. 'command button' names 'I feel lucky' that generates a random number
+2. 'command button' named 'I feel lucky' that generates a random number
 3. 'diagnose area' where user gets info on what was selected, what was "pulled", are the numbers match and what is success rate is - displays info for the user

+*- for 'Welcome page'*
+1. set of rules for the user

+*- for 'Leadeboard page'*
+1. Title for the list of top players
+2. command buttons that redirect user to ?welcome page', 'Game page' or to clear leadrboard from all past game history
+3. List of results (or empty box if no games are played at that time)

-*footer* contains win or lose outcome in the form of text
+*footer* contains win or lose outcome in the form of text *- for 'Welcome' page*
+1. Links to social media

+*- for 'Gameplay' page*
+1. Game stats with percentage of the win/lose rolls

+*- for 'Leaderboard' page*
+1. Explanation related to Game storing

 I didn't want to go with any additional links to social media as the page is designed to serve the purpose of the lotto game and not have several links that are more relevant for HTML design.